vlang/v/doc/docs.md

 - When the prediction can be wrong, as it might cause a performance penalty due to branch misprediction.

-#### `-skip-unused`

-This flag tells the V compiler to omit code that is not needed in the final executable to run your program correctly.
-This will remove unneeded `const` arrays allocations and unused functions from the code in the generated executable.

-This flag will be on by default in the future when its implementation will be stabilized and all severe bugs will be found.

 **When to Use**

 - For production builds where you want to reduce the executable size and improve runtime